bitmark-inc/docs/intro.md

 Bitmark is a technology company focused on establishing and protecting _your_ rights.

+## The Problem & Our Solution

+Unfortunately, rights are being eroded as we transform from a physical society to a digital society.
+Music, books, and movies are being released online, but there's no secondary market: once a creator removes something from sale, it's gone forever.
+Your health records are being recorded online, but it's often hard or impossible for other healthcare practicioners to access those records, and _you_ may not be able to do so at all.
+You share information about yourself to social media networks, but you have no control over the corporations that are reselling your information to advertising networks and other data collectors.

+That's where the Bitmark Rights System comes in.
+Its goal is to protect your rights in the digital world, so that you don't lose what should be your inalienable privileges just because you went online.

 ## The Bitmark Core

 The **Bitmark Rights System** is Bitmark's core technology; it's focused on allowing you to record, transfer, and use rights.
 It's a blockchain-based technology that uses an immutable and trustless ledger to permanently record the establishment and (potentially) transfer of rights of a variety of types.
 It's accessible through a mobile app and a command-line interface, while APIs in a number of programming languages allow developers to create their own applications that interface with the Bitmark Rights System.